 The best way to know if your employees are engaged?
 Ask.
 Employees want to feel like they have a say and a stake in the game.
 The thing is, surveying your employees requires more than just a once-a-year poll of arbitrary questions.
 To realize true value from your employee engagement, you must measure it first, then set tangible goals to improve the challenge areas that are [or will eventually] negatively affect productivity and retention.
 Start by developing a sound strategy and commitment to regularly gathering feedback that helps you:

 In today’s professional landscape, employees demand to be engaged—to have a sense of purpose and utilization in their roles that makes them feel a part of a thriving culture and company.
 And they’ll go somewhere else if they don’t have it.
 Lucky for you, what’s good for your employees is also good for your business.
-Don’t wait to build your employee engagement strategy for better business value.
+Don’t wait to build your employee engagement strategy.
 Your business depends on it.